Common Name: Western Spadefoot Toad

 Size: 1.5 – 2.5 inches (38.1 – 65 mm)

 The Western Spadefoot Toad is fossorial species of toad, which means they spend most of their time burrowed underground.
 They are able to dig well due to the spades on their rear feet, which is how they got their name.
 The toads rarely come to the surface, mostly after rains.
+They are primarily nocturnal, meaning they are active at night.

 The Western Spadefoot Toad is sadly listed as Near Threatened by the International Union for the Conservation of Nature (IUCN) Red List.
 Development of their habitat is the primary reason for the listing.
 Other threats include non-native species and logging.
 It is listed as a species of special concern by the state of California.
 The toad has also been suggested to be added to the Endangered Species list.

-2 thoughts on “Western Spadefoot Toad (Spea hammondii )”
+2 thoughts on “Western Spadefoot Toad (Spea hammondii)”